 The entry of other CAD software

-The success of CATIA and Pro E and Solidworks created a healthy competition in the market and by the end of 90, there were a dozen of CAD software launched.
-Out of that Unigraphics, Solid Edge and Mechanical desktop got a good response from the industry.
+The success of CATIA and Pro E and Solidworks created a healthy competition in the market and by the end of 90, there were a dozen CAD software launched.
+Out of that Unigraphics, Solid Edge, and Mechanical desktop got a good response from the industry.

 By the end of the ’90s, we see a downfall of innovation in CAD software.
 The software was many but all were providing the same set of features.
 To differentiate companies started focusing on new technologies and that’s how PDM ( Product data management) software was born.